 Keep these records for at least five years after the 31 January filing deadline following the disposal.

-Common CGT Mistakes
+Common Capital Gains Tax Mistakes

 Property investors frequently make these costly errors: